github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 Authenticating to GitHub Container registries
 ---------------------------------------------

-You can download a private pack or publish a pack by authenticating to the appropriate GitHub Container registry.
+You can publish packs and download private packs by authenticating to the appropriate GitHub Container registry.

 You can authenticate to the Container registry on GitHub.com in two ways: